What You Need to Know About the Freon (R-22) Phaseout

 Does this mean my air conditioner will no longer cool my home?

-No. The Freon ban ends the production of of R-22 but does not require existing stocks of the coolant be destroyed, so if your air conditioning unit uses R-22 it will still be able to cool your home.
-However, charging an air conditioning system with more coolant and other air conditioning repairs will be significantly more expensive going forward.
-R-22 prices have already increased four-fold since the Freon ban was enacted and will only increase more as supplies become more scarce.
+No. The Freon ban ends the production of R-22, but does not require existing stocks of the coolant be destroyed.
+So if your air conditioning unit uses R-22, it will still be able to cool your home.
+However, charging an air conditioning sy Save stem with more coolant and other air conditioning repairs will be significantly more expensive going forward.
+R-22 prices have already increased fourfold since the Freon ban was enacted and will only increase more as supplies become more scarce.

 Can I use a different refrigerant in my air conditioner?

-Will I need to replace my air conditioning system when the ban is fully implemented?
+Will I need to replace my air conditioning system when the Freon ban is fully implemented?

 No. You will eventually need to replace your air conditioning system, but that will be due to normal wear and tear and not the Freon ban.
 As we said earlier, the existing stocks of Freon won’t be destroyed as part of the ban, so you’ll still be able to use your existing air conditioner.
 All air conditioners produced today are made for R-410A, so when the time comes you can simply replace your air conditioner without having to think about the coolant it uses.